ponolite/asian-american-language/README.md

-# Understand The Dominant Language in Contemporary Asian-American Authors
+# Understand the Dominant Language in Contemporary Asian-American Authors

 ## Overview